mxgiuliani00/M3O-Multi-Objective-Optimal-Operations/README.md

 ### `Simlake` test case and `sys_param`

 The M3O toolbox comes with a test-case using synthesized data to demonstrate the value of each algorithms.
 To run the test case, simple run `main_test.m` in MATLAB.
 A global structure variable `sys_param` is shared by the inner functions of the toolbox via the `global` command.
 Under the `sys_param` there are two subfields, namely the '.simulation' which holds generic settings for running the dynamic simulation of supplied case study, and `.algorithm` which holds the specific algorithmic settings for each algorithm.
-For more details see the HELP FILE.
+For more details see the [HELP FILE] (https://dl.dropboxusercontent.com/u/5877020/myWebsite/M3O_help/main_script_demo.html).